akshaykmr/oorja/docs/architecture-overview.md

 # Project overview

-The purpose of this document is to give you a nice overview of the project and its components.
+The purpose of this document is to give you a high level overview of the project and its components.
 If you haven't already, [try the app](https://oorja.io) before reading further.
 I will try to be brief with enough links for more information wherever needed.

 oorja is a single page web application made with a [React](https://facebook.github.io/react/) frontend and [Meteor js](https://www.meteor.com/) at backend.